Half-Life: Blue Shift: Reception

 Other reviews echoed complaints about the similarity of Blue Shift to previous games.
 GameSpy reviewer Jamie Madigan stated that "what really pulls the game down is the 'more of the same' factor".
 Although writing that the game "feels like just a few more levels for the original game", he noted that this is what Blue Shift was designed to be, given its origins as an add-on for a Dreamcast version of Half-Life.
 Madigan described the single-player campaign as "decent" and commented that the new graphics made the game "worthy of consideration".
-Eurogamer echoed criticism on the game's length; reviewer Tom Bradwell commented that "although I'm hard pressed to criticize what you get, the complete absence of everything we've learnt from the likes of Counter-Strike and everything since is frankly bizarre".
-Bradwell did, however, criticize the game's artificial intelligence and the occasional bug that caused a player to get stuck on a wall.
+Eurogamer echoed criticism on the game's length; reviewer Tom Bramwell commented that "although I'm hard pressed to criticize what you get, the complete absence of everything we've learnt from the likes of Counter-Strike and everything since is frankly bizarre".
+Bramwell did, however, criticize the game's artificial intelligence and the occasional bug that caused a player to get stuck on a wall.

 PC Zone's Mark Hill was more lenient, praising the game's artificial intelligence as "intelligent as you could hope an AI enemy to be".
 In addition, Hill praised the game for showing more activity in the base, noting that "a whole world goes on around you, with people eating at a cantina and scientists doing their laundry.
 The complex is more alive than ever before".
 Hill also praised the focus "on a greater interaction with scientists as proper people rather than the two or three models that were cloned throughout the facility who kept repeating the same phrases", describing this as Blue Shift's "greatest achievement".
 PC Zone's review closed by commenting that "as a Dreamcast extra it works perfectly, but as a standalone PC title there's not nearly enough to it."
-Jim Preston reviewed the PC version for Next Generation, and recommended players play the Half-Life mods They Hunger or Day of Defeat instead.
+In his negative review of the game, Jim Preston of NextGen recommended that players play the Half-Life mods They Hunger or Day of Defeat instead.

+The game sold around 800,000 units at retail, excluding digital sales on Steam.